global-healthy-liveable-cities/global_scorecards/README.md

 python global_scorecards.py
 ```

-This code identifies required data sources, and extracts key information which is passed to functions in scorecard_functions.py to generate resources, format pages, and output the final PDF layout.
+This code identifies required data sources, and extracts key information which is passed to functions in scorecard_functions.py to generate resources, format pages, and output the final PDF layout, according to the locations and pages specified in the scorecard_template_elements.csv file.

 Carl Higgs
 carl.higgs@rmit.edu.au